Vanille-N/mpri2-edt/README.md

 ## External classes

-You might be following external classes, in which case you may add the description of these classes to `mpri.typ`, following the example of existing classes.
+You might be following external classes, in which case you may add the description of these classes to `ext.typ`, following the example of existing classes and the instructions.

-This should be made easier eventually.
+Please commit these additions and make a pull request so that other people who take the same external classes as you can benefit from it.

 ## Understanding error messages